Raghubir Yadav: Film

 He was seen in many milestone films in the following decades.
-Three films that he has acted in have received Academy Award nominations for Best Foreign Language Film (Salaam Bombay!, Water and Lagaan).
-Raghubir Yadav is one of the few Indian actor to have received the Silver Peacock Best Actor Award, at the International Film Festival of India.
+He has starred in three films that have received Academy Award nominations for Best Foreign Language Film namely, Salaam Bombay!, Water and Lagaan.
+Raghubir Yadav is one of the few Indian actors to have received the Silver Peacock Best Actor Award, at the International Film Festival of India.
 His most acclaimed role was as the drug addicted "Chillum" in Salaam Bombay!
 (1988).
 He has acted in Firaaq.
-In 2011, he played the lead role in the film Dear Friend Hitler, which takes its name from two letters Mahatma Gandhi wrote Adolf Hitler, in 1939 immediately before World War II and Christmas Eve 1940 after the war had started, to prevent and to stop the war.
+In 2011, he played the lead role in the film Dear Friend Hitler, which derives its name from the two letters Mahatma Gandhi wrote Adolf Hitler, in 1939, immediately before World War II, and on Christmas Eve in 1940, after the war had started, to prevent and to stop the war.

 Television

-Yadav started his television career with the television program Mungerilal Ke Haseen Sapne (1989), playing the lead character "Mungerilal" and in the television series Amaravathi ki Kathayein (1994-'95).
+Yadav started his television career with the television program Mungerilal Ke Haseen Sapne (1989), playing the lead character "Mungerilal" and in the television series Amaravathi ki Kathayein (1994-1995).

 Later, he played the roles of Haji Nasruddin in the television program Mullah Nasruddin (also spelled as Mulla Nasiruddin) and the lead in Chacha Chaudhary.
-He also played the lead role for BI T.V. in Arjun Pandit.
+He also played the lead role in Arjun Pandit.